microsoft/cpp_client_telemetry/docs/cpp-start-linux.md

 ## 1. Clone the repository

 Run `git clone https://github.com/microsoft/cpp_client_telemetry.git` to clone the repo.
 If your project requires UTC to send telemetry, you need to add `--recurse-submodules` when cloning to tell git to add `lib/modules` repo.
-You will be asked your credentials to clone the repo.
-Use your username and GitHub token.
+You will be prompted to enter your credentials to clone.
+Use your MSFT GitHub username and GitHub token.

 ## 2. Build all